Next: Internal Objects

 2.1.7.7.
 File Objects.

-File objects are implemented using C's stdio
+File objects are implemented using C's stdio package and can be

-created with the built-in function open()
+created with the built-in function open() described under

 Built-in Functions below.